(This was originally a pinned thread on the MOUL forum)

 Shards may need vcrun2015 or vcrun2013 instead of vcrun2012, plus crypt32.
-See my other tutorial for the specific requirements.
+See my other tutorial for the requirements (ignore the macOS-specific ones).

 Also, on the first run the resolution change might hide most of the screen; you can reset the resolution usually by pressing F8 (the one with the empty screen), then setting it in-game.